United States House Caucus on Missing and Exploited Children: History

 A vacancy for a Republican co-chairperson was created upon the resignation of Congressman Mark Foley (R-FL), on September 29, 2006.
 Foley had resigned at the beginning of a scandal alleging he had sent inappropriate emails and instant messages to former congressional pages.

+Legislation

 H.R.
 3132 The Sex Offender Registration and Notification Act of 2005 was legislation introduced by in the US House of Representatives, by Congressman Foley and co-sponsored by Rep. Cramer, in order to increase and tighten tracking of sex offenders and provide standards for notifying the public about these predators.
 This legislation advanced in several forms: H. Res.
 436, H.R.
 3133: Sex Offender Registration and Notification Act, H.R.
 4472: Adam Walsh Child Protection and Safety Act of..., and H.R.
 4905: Sex Offender Registration and Notification Act.
 HR 3132 received 88 cosponsors and was forwarded to the Senate on September 15, 2005, where it became S1086.

 The bill eventually became law as the Adam Walsh Child Protection and Safety Act of 2006, and was signed July 27, 2006 by President George W. Bush on the 25th anniversary of Adam Walsh's death.